We know it's an uncertain time, so we've answered some common questions about our service and market changes.

 Prepayment Refund Scheme

 This scheme allows you to have pre-paid charges refunded, less charges for services you’ve already used.
 We know that many customers like to know their bill is sorted, so if you’d rather not get a refund you can opt out of this scheme and we’ll continue to manage your account as usual.
 If you pay in advance, you can also benefit from the Wholesale Charge Deferral Scheme as above.
-We’ll be writing to our prepayment customers soon to give more details on these options.
+We’ve written to our prepayment customers detailing these options and how to apply.

 How long do the schemes last?

-Both schemes are backdated to 24 March 2020 and initially are due to last up until 24 September 2020.
-WICS may decide to extend this date depending on the situation around COVID-19.
+Both schemes are backdated to 24 March 2020 and will last until 31 December 2020.
 Any charges you defer will need to be repaid after the schemes end and you can repay over 12 months.

 If you’d like to find out more about these schemes and what’s in place to support non-household customers in Scotland during the outbreak, visit the WICS website or find the Scottish Water website.

 We know this is a stressful time, and we’re here to help.
 You don’t need to cancel your Direct Debit - if you can submit a meter read to us, then we'll be able to get your account up to date.

 Yes.
 Following recent changes from Ofwat in response to COVID-19, we’ve updated our terms to help customers deal with the effects of the pandemic.
 These changes relate to how we’re dealing with disconnection, late payments and non-payment of bills during the crisis.